BattusaiKuroKame/OpenROAD_HelperGUI/Notes.md

 ```
 ## Additional instructions can be given using the floorplan.tcl file (not necessary but may help)
-#IF using floorplan.tcl the file must exist in proper location to avoid any error
+#If using floorplan.tcl the file must exist in proper location to avoid any error
+#Add the following to the config.mk file

 ```
 # Use custom congestion-aware floorplan